thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

-they had recourse also to the precedents of ancient history, to theology, to the canon law, and to the semi-theological concept of the "law of nature"---a concept which for centuries exercised a profound influence on the development of inter- national law.[^9/1] Among the early writers who made important contributions to the infant science of the law of nations were Vittoria (1480--1546), who was Professor of Theology in the University of Salamanca, Belli (1502--1575), an Italian, Brunus
+they had recourse also to the precedents of ancient history, to theology, to the canon law, and to the semi-theological concept of the "law of nature"---a concept which for centuries exercised a profound influence on the development of international law.[^9/1] Among the early writers who made important contributions to the infant science of the law of nations were Vittoria (1480--1546), who was Professor of Theology in the University of Salamanca, Belli (1502--1575), an Italian, Brunus